 NOTE: Degree requirements for incoming students may not reflect the actual degree requirements of current students.

-- PH/AS, Physics Elective—Physics majors must also choose one of the following courses as an elective:
+- PH/AS, Physics Elective—Physics majors must also choose two of the following courses as an elective:

 - AS 301, Modern Astronomical with Laboratory (F20)

 - AS 311, Astrophysics I (S21)

 - PH 480, Special Topics

 Note that many of the upper-level courses will require MA 106, MA 107, MA 208, MA215 and MA 334.
 A student who intends to pursue graduate studies in Physics should also consider AS 311, AS340, PH 315, PH 422, and/or PH 461.
 Butler University requires that students take at least 40 hours of credit at a 300-level or higher to graduate.
 All students in the College of Liberal Arts and Sciences must complete a foreign language requirement.
 For a Bachelor of Science degree a student must take a minimum of 60 hours in the natural sciences and mathematics.
 Information on how complete the Physics degree in three years can be found here.